yashasvigirdhar/WebCrawler/README.md

 Design a web crawler.

-Given a starting url, the program should crawl all the pages on that specific domain.
+Given a starting url, the program should crawl all the pages on that specific domain starting from that url.

 ## Considerations